-Inventor 101 is an Ireland-based YouTube creator who built a multi-million subscriber following almost entirely on short, punchy DIY experiment and lifehack…
+Inventor 101 is an Ireland-based YouTube creator who launched in early 2019 and built a multi-million subscriber following through short, practical DIY and science experiment content.

 6.4M